aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~

 To complete the makefile, we need to establish the dependencies
-between objects, module, and submodules files.
+between objects, module, and submodule files.
 We do this by adding to
 the above recipe the pre-requisites discussed in the previous
 section.
 Specifically:
 1. Creating the object file `target.o` requires having the `.mod`
    files of all the module it uses.
 If the source corresponds to a
-   module, then the `target.mod` file also depend on the used
+   module, then the `target.mod` file also depends on the used
    `.mod`.
 Furthermore, if the source corresponds to a module or
    submodule that is a parent to another submodule, then the
    `target.smod` also depends on the `.mod` file of the used module.